Matrix Factorisations Arising From Well-Generated Complex Reflection Groups: Preliminaries

 The ring of invariants is itself a polynomial ring: the canonical map ${\rm Hom}_W(V,H)\cong (V^*\otimes H)^W\to S$ given by multiplying elements of $V^*$ and $H$ induces an isomorphism

-This is one half of the classical Chevalley-Shephard-Todd Theorem\footnote{ This is not the usual way of stating the Chevalley-Shephard-Todd Theorem, but it can easily be deduced from it.
-Note that this way of stating the theorem provides a canonical space of basic invariants. }, which says further that complex reflection groups are characterised by this invariant theoretic property.
+This is one half of the classical Chevalley-Shephard-Todd Theorem, which says further that complex reflection groups are characterised by this invariant theoretic property.
 The theorem means we may interpret the quotient $V{\!/\!\!/} W$ as the vector space ${\rm Hom}_W(V,H)^*$.
+This is not the usual way of stating the Chevalley-Shephard-Todd Theorem, but it can easily be deduced from it.
 An equivalent statement of the theorem is that multiplication $H\otimes S^W\to S$ is an isomorphism of $\CC W$-modules.
-It follows that the Hilbert ideal is generated by a regular sequence of length $n$, and that $A$ is a zero dimensional complete intersection.

-Note that from the identification $S = H\otimes S^W$ one may deduce that $H$ provides representatives in $S$ for the algebra of functions on any of the fibres of $V\to V{\!/\!\!/} W$, not just the fibre over $0$.
-In other words $H\hookrightarrow S\to S\otimes_{S^W}\CC_p$ is an isomorphism for any algebra map $p:S^W\to \CC$.
-In other words $H$ solves the multivariate Lagrange interpolation problem for certain symmetric arrangements of points; the case of a cyclic group acting on $\CC$ recovers the discrete Fourier transform.